PierrickPochelu/word_tree_label/README.md

   <tr> <th> north-east </th> <td> P<sub>south</sub>=0;P<sub>north</sub>=1 </td> <td> P<sub>west</sub>=0;P<sub>east</sub>=1 </td> </tr>
  </table>

-So  the point : (-0.33;0.44) have label [(1;0);(0;1)] meaning "south-west".

 <h3> Exclusive gate </h3>

 Neural network can answer to a succession of questions.
 The neural network answer to a question by taking one path from one exclusive node ("X" symbol below).
 For example we can answare : This point is in the west or east ?
 If it is in the west, is it in the south or north ?

+ In our multi-one-hot-vector exclusive gates are coded as classic softmax layers.

 <img src="XOR.jpg" width="50%" height="50%"/>

-The label contains multi-one-hot-vector.
-Some have a special value "-1" to disable backpropagation.
+Some label havea special value "-1" to disable backpropagation through those softmax layers.

 So  the point : (-0.33;0.44) have label [(1;0);(0;1)] meaning "south-west"